Coppin State University logo

 1900

-Founded by the Baltimore City School Board, offering a one-year training course for African-American elementary teachers.
+Founded as a one-year training course for African-American elementary school teachers at Colored High School.

 1926

-Named Fanny Jackson Coppin Normal School in honor of a pioneer in teacher education.
+Named Fanny Jackson Coppin Normal School in honor of Fanny Jackson Coppin.

 1938

-Curriculum lengthened to four years, authority granted for Bachelor of Science degrees, renamed Coppin Teachers College.
+Curriculum lengthened to four years, authorized to grant Bachelor of Science degrees, renamed Coppin Teachers College.

 1950

-Became part of Maryland's higher education system and renamed Coppin State Teachers College.
+Became part of Maryland's higher education system, renamed Coppin State Teachers College.

 1963

-Degree-granting authority expanded beyond teacher education, leading to the name change to Coppin State College.
+Degree-granting authority expanded beyond teacher education, renamed Coppin State College.

 1967